Densaugeo/reloadserver/README.md

 ## Acknowledgements

 Much of `main()` was copied from Python's `http.server`.
 Many other elements were copied from https://github.com/Densaugeo/uploadserver (another of my projects), thanks to all the contributors over there too!

+Thanks to kwyntes for the first pull requests!
+(Improved handling of malformed .html files and added debouncing).